Annual Exam and Pap Smear

 A yearly provider visit is suggested for all patients to discuss health history and gynecology care needs.
-Regular visits with your provider encourage and promote healthy living and prevention of common illnesses.
-Yearly visits to review personal and family risk factors provide the opportunity to discuss future family planning, STI prevention, and general health check ins.
-The visit will likely include a weight and blood pressure check, and based on your health needs may or may not include a physical exam, clinical breast exam, pelvic exam, Pap smear or various tests for sexually transmitted infections.
+Regular visits with your provider encourage and promote healthy living and the prevention of common illnesses.
+Yearly visits to review personal and family risk factors provide the opportunity to discuss future family planning, STI prevention, and general health check-ins.
+The visit will likely include a weight and blood pressure check, and based on your health needs may or may not include a physical exam, clinical breast exam, pelvic exam, Pap smear, or various tests for sexually transmitted infections.

 Anyone who can use Campus Health can schedule an annual exam.
 Start anytime!